 - Chronic mouth-breathers are particularly prone, as are people with asthma.

-- Anaemia (not enough red oxygen carrying cells in the blood) stimulates breathing rates.
+- Anaemia (not enough red oxygen carrying cells in your blood) stimulates breathing rates.

-- After surgery, or illness, or prolonged social or physical stress
+- After surgery, illness or prolonged social or physical stress

-Acute Attack - agitation, rapid upper chest breathing and heart-rate, chest pains, shortness of breath, nausea, tingling dizziness, clammy hands, dilated pupils, perhaps fainting and general weakness.
+Acute attack – agitation, rapid upper chest breathing and heart-rate, chest pain, shortness of breath, nausea, tingling, dizziness, clammy hands, dilated pupils, perhaps fainting and general weakness.

-Chronic hyperventilation is increasingly recognized as a significant cause of ill-health, although it remains widely under-diagnosed.
-If undiagnosed and untreated, the chronic hyperventilator lives in fear of symptoms and self confidence can take a nose-dive.
+Chronic hyperventilation is increasingly recognised as a significant cause of ill-health, although it remains widely under-diagnosed.
+If undiagnosed and untreated, the chronic hyperventilator lives in fear of symptoms and self-confidence can take a nose-dive.
 Life can become a misery for the over-breather.